systematic-nihr/systematic-nihr.github.io/docs/people-insight/principles-person-maps.md

 - Systemic Design
 ---

 # Principles for person mapping
 In this person mapping section, we focus on strategies for unpacking and communicating insight at the **person level**, as foundational contextual information before moving on to the [journeys](journey-maps.md) and [systems](system-maps.md) levels.
 This covers creating [*person maps*](person-maps.md) that provide a rich picture of individuals living with MLTC and their contexts, then moving beyond individual stories to curate a [*systemic persona set*](persona-set.md), and finally using [animation](animation.md) to bring people's stories to life.

-The following core conceptual principles underpin our approach to person mapping:
+The following four core principles underpin our approach to person mapping:

 ### Dimensional
 Capturing multiple layers of a person's context and experience.
 This includes how different aspects of personhood, health, and patienthood intersect to shape their lived reality.